 Where the University processes other special categories of data, such as information about ethnic origin, sexual orientation, disability or religion or belief, this is for equal opportunities monitoring purposes.

-Where the University undertakes trend analysis (e.g. to understand sickness or turnover trends), your data will always be aggregated to ensure privacy.
+Where the University undertakes trend analysis (for example, to understand sickness or turnover trends), your data will always be aggregated to ensure privacy.
 We undertake trend analysis for a range of reasons such as understanding average tenure, employee costs, sickness rates and job family changes.
 This type of analysis is undertaken against both legal and legitimate reasons to cover both statutory returns and to greater understand our workforce ensuring we have a high quality workforce in place both now and in the future.

-3) Who has access to data?
+3) Who has access to data

 The information collected and held in iTrent may be shared internally for the purposes mentioned above.
 This includes members of the HR team, your line manager (usually through MSS), department coordinators and members of senior management.
 Computing services staff also have security controlled access to your data which they require to complete their roles.